-ISVAs (Independent Sexual Violence Advisors) are here to provide independent practical support and assistance to people in Warwickshire who have experienced sexual violence and who are either considering reporting to the police or have already done so.
-They make sure you have the best possible advice, information, access to services and support that you need and can act as an advocate for you when dealing with other agencies such as the police.
+Independent Sexual Violence Advisors (ISVA’s) are here to provide independent practical support and assistance to people in Warwickshire who have experienced sexual violence or abuse whether a crime has been reported to the police or not.
+They make sure you have the best possible advice, information, access to services and support that you need and can act as an advocate for you when dealing with other agencies.

 Our ISVA says:

 “For many people who have had crimes perpetrated against them, they are unsure about where to turn and can feel overwhelmed.
 They may feel that they ought to talk to the police about what has happened to them but this can be hard.
 For example, sometimes the person that hurt them is a family member; sometimes a person thinks that they will be blamed or judged.
 Talking to an ISVA is a way of talking through different options, knowing that whatever action they choose, it will be their decision without any coercion and that there will be ongoing support from Safeline.”

 - Provide impartial advice and support – they will help you to make informed decisions about the care and support you need, including reporting rape or sexual abuse to the police

 - Attend meetings with you – police interviews/court, health appointments (GP, mental health, sexual health), social services conferences and more

 - Act as an advocate for you – they can talk to an employer or teacher or support you with housing and benefits